DANCING PANDAS

 Hegra’s many stunning rock faces

 Al Ula, Saudi Arabia is a wonderful destination.
+There are plenty of free things to do in Al Ula.
 Especially if you enjoy ancient history, different cultures and stunning nature.
 It really reminded us of a mixture between Wadi Rum and Petra.

-Even though it is an expensive place to visit we were able to find so many free things to do here!
-Our 3 days in Al Ula were full of events and were quite light on the pocket book.
+Even though it is an expensive place to visit we were able to find so many free things to do in Al Ula!
+Our 3 days in Al Ula on a budget were full of events and were quite light on the pocket book.
 Have you been here?
 What was your impression?
 Are you planning a trip here and have questions – fire away!
 We would love to hear from you!

 Please follow and like us: